kdakan/React-React-Router-and-Redux/README.md

 * Refer to https://mobx.js.org/best/store.html for best practices on structuring stores (like a single ui store and multiple domain stores)

 ## State management with ```Redux```:
-* ```Redux``` library offers an advanced functional way to predictively manage state, using reducers and actions.
+* ```Redux``` library offers an advanced, functional way to predictively manage state, using reducers and actions.
+It is the most popular state management library among React developers.
-* With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable interactions with state.
+* With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable state interactions.
-* With ```Redux```, the app state is a single immutable tree of keys and state parts corresponding to these keys.
-State is not manipulated directly inside the components, but indirectly via actions created in the component DOM or lifecycle events and reducers which catch and process these actions and then create new version of the corresponding state part, which then replace that part of the app state.
+* With ```Redux```, the app state is kept in a single store as a tree of keys and data parts corresponding to these keys.
+We do not directly manipulate app state inside the components.
+* Inside the component DOM events and lifecycle methods, we create (fire/dispatch) actions which describe what happened.
+An action is a serializable object with a string ```type``` field and zero or more data fields (data fields cannot be a ```function``` or ```Promise``` because it needs to be serializable).
+These action are then processed by reducer functions, which return the new version of the corresponding state part, which then replaces that part of the app state inside the store.
-* State of an app is managed in a central store, called the root reducer, which is a combination of all the reducers in the app.
+* State of an app is managed in a central store, and is created from and fed by the combined root reducer, which is a combination of all the reducers in the app.
 Components can bind to parts of this app state by connecting to reducers responsible for that part of the app state, and can change parts of this app state by creating actions, which are dispatched to (caught up by) reducers which again return the changed state.
+* Normlly, actions are created by functions called action creators, which each returns an action.
+We call action creators to dispatch actions.
+The action creator function is conventionally named same as the action ```type```, in camel case.
-* ```Redux``` name comes from the combination of ```Reducer``` and ```Flux```, and it is an implementation of the ```Flux``` architecture with reducers.
+* The ```Redux``` name comes from the combination of ```Reducer``` and ```Flux```, and it is an implementation of the ```Flux``` architecture with reducers.
 * A reducer is a function which gives part of this central app state to any component which is interested in this part of state.
 We can write a reducer which returns some static data, like
   ```jsx
   //inside booksReducer.js